Jud Little & his family welcome you to the Jud Little Ranch!

 Jud’s daughter, Mattie, carries on the family tradition by competing on Jud Little Ranch barrel horses.

 Jud Little continues to raise his top performance horses on his 2000 acre ranch just north of Ardmore, Oklahoma where he is CEO and Owner of The Quintin Little Company, Inc. an independent oil and gas production and exploration company.
 His current goal is to continue to push the barrel racing industry to new levels and he is more than happy to help those who seek him out.
-And we would love to have you come visit us at the ranch!
+We would love to have you come visit us at the ranch!